amalsaju/TextEditor/README.md

 # TextEditor
- This is my very own text editor
+ Trying to make a text editor in C and maybe C++